darshanjayadev/portfolio/README.md

 # Portfolio

-Tried to create a portfolio with simple and clean design.
+My personal portfolio with simple and clean design.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).